lilynorthcutt/heartDiseaseIndicators/writeup.md

 unfortunately not found.
 Of the 13 people the model missed, 8 were men and 5 were women.

-\_The model failed to identify 50% of women with heart disease and 23.5% of men with heart disease\_\_.
+__The model failed to identify 50% of women with heart disease and 23.5% of men with heart disease.__

 ### Sex Based Trees